datanav/docs/training/040_projects_and_infrastructure/030_Novice.rst

   The Node config ...

   - is a Sesam node´s skeletal structure
-  - should mirror your project environment

-    - recommended environments are:

-      - development
-      - test
-      - production

   - consists of global and local configuration files

 The node config in a Sesam node is like its skeletal structure.
 An example of said skeletal structure is presented below: